 - Sick Pay – Most employers have a sick-pay policy that allows for a certain number of days to be paid to the employee, even if they are not there.
 This can become an income problem if you have accrued too much sick leave.
 Although most employers will have you use up your sick leave before you can receive benefits if you do still have some sick pay left over when your benefits are approved, it will be calculated as income decreasing your payout for your long term disability benefits; and

 - Third-party Payouts – This is when you receive a settlement from a third party that is responsible for your injury.
 For example, Mike is injured in a car wreck caused by a tractor-trailer.
 He sues the owner of the company and wins a settlement.
-That settlement is an offset to your long term disability benefits provided through your employer.
+That settlement is an offset to your long-term disability benefits provided through your employer.

 Why Do Offsets Exist?

 Insurance companies make the argument that offsets help keep premiums low.
 Whether that is true or not, you should always check your insurance policy to determine what your financial obligations will be.
 Your insurance policy will briefly mention that your disability benefits may be decreased based on the number of offsets or additional income that you have.
-It may be just a couple lines buried deep within your policy, but it will have major implications on your claim.
+It may be just a couple of lines buried deep within your policy, but it will have major implications on your claim.

 Can I Prevent Offsets?